Health Research

 • Health Services Research: seeks to understand and improve the effectiveness, quality, safety, social and environmental dimensions of health care including access, distribution, timeliness and efficiency.
 Includes implementation science and translation research.

-• Public Health Research: which seeks to improve the health of a population through the prevention of disease, prolongation of life and promotion of health and wellbeing.
+• Public Health Research: seeks to improve the health of a population through the prevention of disease, prolongation of life and promotion of health and wellbeing.
 It includes research to understand the social, behavioural, environmental and other determinants of health and disease.

-Please note that quality assurance projects and systematic reviews without an associated empirical data gathering component are not eligible for this category.
+Please note that quality assurance projects and systematic reviews without an associated empirical data-gathering component are not eligible for this category.

 Nominations must demonstrate outstanding achievements in one or more of the following: